TimTerwijn/meesterproef-1920/README.md

 I talked with Janno about my issue that I would not like to use a server and a real time application.
 Because I think the product owner does not need one for his requirements.
 Also I think I can learn the most as an ICT student if I fucus on the UX part of this project.
 Janno told me that I could focus on the WAFS, BT and PWA courses by using a client side app with JSON with three layers and faster loading.
 But I have to ask Koop and Joost first to be sure if it is okay.
 He also mentioned that it would be cool to make use of progressive disclosure, I told him about my pocket knive choices and that I already unintentional made use of it.
 But I am going definitely reasearch progressive disclosure in a few days.

 #### Design
+I talked with Koop about my designs.
+He told me that it was useless to test the way I am testing now.
+I should let the students test my work.
+This is something I am going to do tomorrow by letting the users downloading a PDF.
+He also told me that the pocketknive type of prototype most of the times is not going to work.
+However the demo is tomorrow so I have deceided to let my users deceide if they think the prototype is not helpfull.
+I also asked Koop about the server, but he wanted to make a diffrent meeting for that.